 - Students with a diagnosed disability who are unable to meet the essential functions related to ADA core standards are advised to contact the ADA coordinator prior to program admission.

 *The number of students admitted into the program will vary according to the resources available.
-Qualified applicants for the LPN Transition to ADN Program will be given priority based on admission criteria and the ranking by Policy, Admission, and Progression committee members.
+Qualified applicants for the LPN to ADN Transition Program will be given priority based on admission criteria and the ranking by Policy, Admission, and Progression committee members.
 Meeting minimum requirements does not guarantee admission to the program.

-Any student accepted into the LPN Transition to ADN program must agree to be randomly tested for drugs at any point and time while enrolled in the program.
+Any student accepted into the LPN to ADN Transition program must agree to be randomly tested for drugs at any point and time while enrolled in the program.
 The student is responsible for all expenses associated with testing.
 (Drug testing fees are included in the student’s lab fees assessed by the College).

 The applicant’s files must be complete and submitted to the Office of Admissions & Records and the Office of Healthcare Education to be considered for acceptance into the program.
 The student is responsible for assuring all information and data is correct and received by both offices before the application deadline.